hashicorp/terraform-provider-google/website/docs/r/dataflow_job.html.markdown

 * `kms_key_name` - (Optional) The name for the Cloud KMS key for the job.
 Key format is: `projects/PROJECT_ID/locations/LOCATION/keyRings/KEY_RING/cryptoKeys/KEY`
 * `ip_configuration` - (Optional) The configuration for VM IPs.
 Options are `"WORKER_IP_PUBLIC"` or `"WORKER_IP_PRIVATE"`.
 * `additional_experiments` - (Optional) List of experiments that should be used by the job.
 An example value is `["enable_stackdriver_agent_metrics"]`.
+* `enable_streaming_engine` - (Optional) Enable/disable the use of [Streaming Engine](https://cloud.google.com/dataflow/docs/guides/deploying-a-pipeline#streaming-engine) for the job.
+Note that Streaming Engine is enabled by default for pipelines developed against the Beam SDK for Python v2.21.0 or later when using Python 3.

 ## Attributes Reference